 The National Scenic Byway Foundation announced on October 16, 2009, a new national designation for the White Pass Scenic Byway.
 Collectively, there are 193 such designations in the United States and only seven in Washington, including Chinook Pass Byway, Coulee Corridor Scenic Byway, International Selkirk Loop, Mountain to Sound Greenway (I-90), Stevens Pass, and the Strait of Juan de Fuca.
 View the press release.

 An outreach program has been developed and is underway to train retail and services staff along the byway corridor to provide effective travel information.
 The program encourages local staff, from visitor center staffers to gas station clerks, to consistently provide friendly hospitality and accurate information for visitors.
-View press release.
+The program is conducted in a series of free workshops in communities along the byway each spring to encourage local staff, from visitor center staffers to gas station clerks, to consistently provide friendly hospitality and accurate information for visitors.

 The recreation driving tour project provides travelers information about forest recreation driving opportunities accessible from the byway.
 Wayfinding signage was installed along side trip routes adjacent to the byway in the Gifford Pinchot and Okanogan-Wenatchee National Forests to help visitors find scenic routes off the byway.
 This signage corresponds to the driving tours listed on our tearsheet maps.